timothyckl/iota/README.md

 WIP

 > [!IMPORTANT]
-> This project is by no means scalable, but should suffice for smaller projects.
+> This is by no means scalable, but should suffice for smaller projects.

 ## Installation